ecadlabs/taquito/docs/v7_breaking_changes.md

 ## Removed the importKey method from TezosToolkit class

-This method has been marked as deprecated in march 2020 in favor of setting the signer provider with `@taquito/signer importKey`.
+This method has been marked as deprecated in March 2020 in favor of setting the signer provider with `@taquito/signer importKey`.
 The purpose of this change was to remove the `@taquito/signer` dependency from `@taquito/taquito` because it was increasing it bundle size a lot (~1.1mb) while being not necessary for most browser based application.

 ### Change required in your code: